AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_android.md

 ## Implement peer-to-peer messaging

-This section shows how to use the Agora Chat SDK to implement peer-to-peer messaging in your app step by step.
+This section shows how to use the Agora Chat UIKit to implement peer-to-peer messaging in your app step by step.

 ### Create the UI

-1. To add the text strings used by the UI, open `app/res/values/strings.xml ` and  replace the content with the following codes:
+1. To add the text strings used by the UI, open `app/res/values/strings.xml ` and  replace the content with the following:

 ```xml
 <resources>